 I’m not talking about your pace on a particular climb, or even how many vertical feet you ascended during your ride.
 I’m talking about how much time you spent going uphill.
-This is particularly important for athletes who will be competing or participating in long events that feature a ton of climbing; like the events on the Endurance Bucket List (Leadville 100, La Ruta, Tour of California, etc.).
-For instance, I know that at roughly 9-hour pace at Leadville, I’ll spend more than 2.5 hours on extended climbs (not including small rollers).
+This is particularly important for athletes who will be competing or participating in long events that feature a ton of climbing; like the events on the Endurance Bucket List (Tour of California, USA Pro Challenge, La Ruta, etc.).
+For instance, I know that during the first stage of La Ruta, I’ll spend more than 2.5 hours on extended climbs (not including small rollers).
 So in training I plan some routes that pack 2.5 hours of climbing into a 4- to 5-hour ride.
 The pace and power outputs don’t correlate all that well between these workouts and race-day performances because of variations in recovery and riding time between climbs, but it’s important to understand how your body – and brain – will act after 2-plus hours of grinding uphill.

 A word of warning:

 We like to try out a lot of different training technologies here so we can help athletes understand how to use them.
-We’ve been busy putting the new MOTOACTV from Motorola through its paces (the GPS is great and syncing to multiple ANT+ and Bluetooth devices is ridiculously easy), and we’ve been having a lot of discussions with athletes about their constant urge for ‘personal bests’.
+All our new Ridley bikes are equipped with PowerTaps and Joule GPS head untis, and we have a partnership with Strava, so we’ve been having a lot of discussions with athletes about their constant urge for ‘personal bests’ and KOMs.
 There are plenty of ways to track your pace or performance markers over known terrain.
 The trouble comes when athletes let their egos get the better of them.
 It is not wise to attempt to set a new PR on your favorite local hill every time you go up it.
-And if you know that you simply can’t bear the thought of posting a slow time because today’s a recovery ride or an endurance ride, then do yourself – and your coach – a favor and don’t track that information for those training sessions!
+I love Strava because of how easy it is to use and the data it records, but from a training perspective it’s important to have the discipline to follow your personal program and make sure that your endurance rides and recovery rides are done at the appropriate intensities.

 Carmichael Training Systems